 -How did you complete this task?

-They brought a magnet under the cardboard and moved it towards the flower.
+-We brought a magnet under the cardboard and moved it towards the flower.

-Were we able to complete the task?
+-Were we able to complete the task?
 What can you say about magnetic force?

--Magnetic force also passes through the cardboard.
+-The magnetic force also passes through the cardboard.

-- Rub the nail with a magnet.
+-Rub the nail with a magnet.

--Try lifting the paperclip.
+-Try to lift the paperclip.

 -What happened?
 The nail lifted the paperclip.